-This model is obviously somewhat artificial since it depends crucially on the nearest-neighbor property of the interaction, which implies that at all times each type present in the population occupies a single interval.
+This model is obviously somewhat artificial since it depends crucially on the nearestneighbor property of the interaction, which implies that at all times each type present in the population occupies a single interval.
 Moreover, the assumption that singletons give birth to a new type is not well motivated from the biological point of view.
 Nevertheless, the general behavior of the model seems to be similar to that of other, better-motivated models with balancing selection such as the rebellious voter model of [SS08].
 In fact, we may view the model we have just described as a variation on the rebellious voter model in which interface tightness and monotonicity of the interface model have been built in artificially.
 As such, we hope that it may also shed some light on this and similar models.

 In this context we should also mention another related one-dimensional model, the cooperative caring double branching annihilating random walk (ccDBARW), that was recently introduced and analyzed by Blath and Kurt in [BK11] and that partially motivated our present paper.
 In this model, new particles can only be created by clumps of at least two particles at neighboring sites.
 In contrast to our cooperative branching-coalescent they are created in pairs (double branching) on either side of the clump.
 In addition, particles perform a random walk.
 Unlike in our model particles that land on the same site do not coalesce but annihilate each other.
 The dynamics of the ccDBARW are somewhat complicated and contrary to the cooperative branching-coalescent it cannot be started in infinite initial states.
-One of its motivations is that it demonstrates rather dramatically the nonmonotonicity of the classical DBARW, another parity-preserving branchingannihilating system.
+One of its motivations is that it demonstrates rather dramatically the non-monotonicity of the classical DBARW, another parity-preserving branching-annihilating system.
 Blath and Kurt showed that the ccDBARW has parameter ranges for survival as well as for extinction which implies that at least one phase transition between survival and extinction must occur.
 (However, note that due to lack of monotonicity in this model a scenario with multiple phase transitions cannot be ruled out.)

-1.5.
-Open problems.
+1.5 Open problems

 The cooperative branching-coalescent has certain nice properties, such as monotonicity (see Lemma 1), which allow us to give rather short proofs of Theorems 3 and 4 (a).
 Beyond these basic facts, however, many questions concerning the model remain open and seem to require a substantially bigger effort to be solved.
 One of the difficulties of the cooperative branching-coalescent is the lack of a simple dual model, such as one has for the contact process (which is self-dual) or for the rebellious voter model [SS08].
-A result by Gray [Gra86] that holds for general attractive spin systems implies that the cooperative branching-coalescent has a dual taking values in the set of finite collections of finite subsets of $\mathbb{Z}$ , but this is a fairly complicated process to work with.
+We have managed to find a dual, which we intend to publish in a separate paper, but this is a mildly complicated process that does not seem so easy to study.
 In the present paper, we content ourselves with a process that is only a 'subdual' (as explained in Section 3.1 below), which nonetheless shows that some properties of the full dual can be controlled and which also provides the basis of the proof of our Theorem 4 (b).
-We intend to discuss the relation of our subduality with Gray's full dual in a separate paper.
 Much progress in the understanding of cooperative branching-coalescents can be expected from a better understanding of the full dual process.